TisaErana/Patentify/README.md

   ```
   npm config set msvs_version 2017
   ```
-* if you have not rebooted since the install, reboot and try again
+* if you have not rebooted, reboot and try again